nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 ## 1. Introduction

-TechToday Information Tracker(TTIT) is for those who *prefer to use a desktop app for **managing** information about technology including news, jobs or even notes*.
+TechToday Information Tracker(TTIT) is for an application for users who *prefer to use a desktop application for **managing** information about the technology field, in the form of news, jobs and/or notes*.
 TTIT is *optimized for those who prefer to work with a Command Line Interface* (CLI).
-TTIT utilizes [Hacker News](https://github.com/HackerNews/API) API to give the user the option to **view** new news articles and questions/jobs.
-However, note that the purpose of TTIT isn't to act as a news/job/note portal, but rather a **manager** of technology related information for a lifelong learner of Computer Science and closely related disciplines.
-Hence, we help the user to manage metadata such as title, URL and date of an article/job/note.
-The user can go to the relavent article, for instance, using the URL if they are interested in the article and even add a short extract to articles that they have saved using the `addinfo` functionality.
-If the device is not connected to the internet, the user can **view** pre-loaded articles and jobs.
-The user also has the option to add interesting articles, jobs and notes about technology themselves using the **create** functionality.
+TTIT utilizes the [Hacker News](https://github.com/HackerNews/API) API to give users access to the latest technology related news through the **view** feature of the application.
+However, the purpose of TTIT isn't to act as a news/job/note portal, but rather a **manager** of technology related information for a lifelong learner of Computer Science and closely related disciplines.
+Hence, we help the user to manage metadata such as the title, URL, date, and additional extract of an article/job/note.
+The user can go to the relavent article, for instance, using the URL if they are interested in the article and even add a short extract to articles that they have saved using the `addinfo` feature.
+If the user is not connected to the internet while using the app, the user can **view** pre-loaded articles and jobs.
+The user also has the option to add additional articles, jobs and notes about technology themselves using the **create** functionality.

 ## 2. Quick Start

 *  Ensure you have Java `11` or above installed in your Computer.
 *  Download the jar file -`CS2113-T14-2.TechToday.jar` [latest release here!](https://github.com/AY1920S2-CS2113-T14-2/tp/releases/tag/v2.1).
 *  Copy the file to the folder you want to use as the home folder for your Technology Information tracker.
-*  Open command prompt in the directory where the Jar file is stored and type `java -jar CS2113-T14-2.TechToday.jar`.
+*  Open the command prompt and go into the directory where the Jar file is stored and type `java -jar CS2113-T14-2.TechToday.jar`.
 * When the application executes, all possible commands that can help you manage your information are shown.
 *Some example commands you can try:
     * **`view `**`article` : helps you view articles about technolgy from the internet.
 If the device is not connected to the internet, it loads an existing set of articles pre-loaded into the program.